 There is a $50.00 Non-Refundable Filing Fee.
 When a Petition is rejected due to typographical errors or missing information; the $50.00 fee is applied to the re-submitted Petition; however, when the Lieutenant Governor formally denies a Petition, the $50.00 filing fee is not applied to any subsequent Petition.

 The following forms are in PDF format and you are able to type in using your computer.
+Forms should be downloaded from the website and opened in Adobe Acrobat.
 After completing forms, please print.
 Free Adobe Acrobat Reader: